 Using MPUs for powerful graphics processing

-Now, it's not just about your memory configuration.
-One of things about an MPU is that they typically are much more powerful processors, running a gigahertz or higher speeds, where MCUs are still powerful in their own right but you're talking about 100 megahertz, 200, 400, 600 megahertz, in terms of speed.
-Once you start putting graphics operations, where you need to be shuffling data back and forth into memory, what you're looking at is a challenge of how can you fulfill the original objective of what the MCU was supposed to do and at the same time render rich graphics, render a display, render a UI.
+It’s not just about memory configuration.
+An MPU is typically a lot more powerful as a processor, running a gigahertz or higher speeds.
+MCUs are still powerful in their own right but we’re talking about 100 megahertz, 200, 400, 600 megahertz, in terms of speed.
+Once you start putting graphics operations, where you need to be shuffling data back and forth into memory, you’ll run into a challenge of fulfilling the original objective of what the MCU was supposed to do - and at the same time rendering rich graphics, a display, a user interface, and so on.
 This is also being solved not just by the integration of more memory, but by the integration of rendering libraries and rendering technologies, in order to accelerate those graphical operations.

 Here and in some cases, we're talking about full GPUs.
 For example, in the NXP case, we have the PXP graphics accelerator.
-In the ST Micro situation, we frequently see a DMA 2D engine, and that integration is key to allowing an MCU platform to support the graphics, to support that rich interaction and still fulfill its operational role inside the product in terms of the control systems of the I/O that it needs to do.
-It’s still single-purposed, it’s still very much a focused product device but a simpler configuration overall and with the integration of more memory and advanced graphics rendering capabilities.
-This makes the MCU really come over and start digging into some of the spaces where we would have typically seen an MPU processor being used.
-That's the hardware story, right?
-That's the configuration story around hardware differences between MPUs and MCUs, where we're talking about the level of peripheral support required for configuration, and talking about the simpler integration story.
+In the ST Microelectronics case, we frequently see a DMA 2D engine, and that integration is key to allowing an MCU platform to support the graphics, to support the rich interaction and still fulfill its operational role inside the product in terms of the control systems of the I/O that it needs to do.
+It’s still single-purpose and very much a focused product device - but a simpler configuration overall, with the integration of more memory and advanced graphics rendering capabilities.
+This makes the MCU dig into some of the spaces where we would have typically seen an MPU processor being used.
+That's the hardware configuration story around hardware differences between MPUs and MCUs, where we're talking about the level of peripheral support required for configuration, and talking about the simpler integration story.
 But there's more to the embedded UI aspect of development.
 There's also the consideration of what your operating environment looks like.

 Understanding operating system requirements between MCUs and MPUs for embedded systems

-On the MCU side, we’re typically seeing a much more real-time executive style operating system, while on the MPU side, we see a much richer operating environment in terms of its model.
-And a lot of that has to do with this notion of what kind of memory access is being provided and what the system is looking like in terms of configuration.
+On the MCU side, we’re typically seeing a real-time executive style operating system, while on the MPU side, we see a much richer operating environment in terms of its model.
+A lot of that has to do with this notion of what kind of memory access is being provided and what the system is looking like in terms of configuration.

 Examples of operating systems.

-QNX, Linux, Android; these are all systems that typically will rely on a process model with processes executing independently from one another in a memory-separated space, so that the system can be a little bit resilient in terms of component failure.
-One component failing or writing into a block of memory doesn't actually affect the other components.
-This is an important consideration for product resilience, right?
-Being able to support your product in a variety of different flexible considerations, which is why it tends to be tied to the general purpose configurations of an MPU.
+QNX, Linux, Android; these are all systems that typically rely on a process model with processes executing independently from one another in a memory-separated space.
+This is so the system can be more resilient in terms of component failure - one component failing or writing into a block of memory doesn't actually affect the other components.
+This is an important consideration for product resilience, being able to support your product in a variety of different flexible considerations.
+This is why it tends to be tied to the general purpose configurations of an MPU.

 However, the other piece that's really interesting is the development style.
-When you're working with a QNX system or when you're working in the Linux system, you tend to leave the system live and running all the time.
-You configure the system image, you're running individual processes, and one of those processes is probably your user interface, your graphics component.
-So, when in a piece where you're likely to be changing it, you're likely to be iterating through changes on a very frequent basis, being able to do that rapidly and being able to iterate over that very quickly with simply a software reset effectively, is really important here.
-This is a big boon on the MPU side in terms of your development speed; your ability to iterate very quickly over change in the context of a UI, right?
-And we all know that UIs change on a very regular basis, right?
-They are very, very fluid.
+When you're working with a QNX system or Linux system, you tend to leave the system live and running all the time.
+You configure the system image, you're running individual processes, and one of those processes is probably your user interface or your graphics component.
+So, when in an application where you're likely iterating through changes on a very frequent basis, being able to do that rapidly and being able to push changes over very quickly with simply a software reset, is really important here.
+This is a big boon on the MPU side in terms of your development speed; your ability to iterate very quickly over change in the context of a UI.
 There's a lot of change and feedback cycles that go into developing a UI.
 This is one of the things that Crank really focuses on with our Storyboard product.

 Thomas explaining the differences between operating systems for embedded devices.